Onion and Green Pepper Pizza is a simple yet flavorful vegetarian pizza option!

 Pizza is one of my favorite things to serve my family at deck dinners.
 It’s easy to just carry the pans out and everyone can have their fill at their own pace.

-Onion and Green Pepper Pizza is a personal favorite of mine because it’s simple and easy to make.
+Pizza with onions and green peppers is a personal favorite of mine because it’s simple and easy to make.
 Placing the raw veggies on top of the cheese is the best way to get that perfect crisp-tender cook on them.

 I usually double the dough recipe listed below for my large family, so what you’re seeing here is a double version of that, but you still get a good idea of how the dough should grow and change.